Nexedi/re6stnet/docs/re6stnet.rst

   any TCP/UDP port in IPv4.
 Server processes only listen to ports specified by ``--pp`` option.

+- re6st nodes use UDP port 326 to communicate.
+  It must be open on all re6st IPv6.

 - OpenVPN always aborts due to inactivity timeout when Babel paquets are filtered.
 UDP port 6696 must be open on link-local IPv6 of all interfaces managed by Babel.